Rescue and recovery effort after the September 11 attacks on the World Trade Center: Police

-The New York City Police Department quickly responded with the Emergency Service Units (ESU) and other responders after the crash of American Airlines Flight 11 into the North Tower.
+The New York City Police Department (NYPD) quickly responded with the Emergency Service Units (ESU) and other responders after the crash of American Airlines Flight 11 into the North Tower.
 The NYPD set up its incident command center at Church Street and Vesey Street, on the opposite side of the World Trade Center from where the FDNY was commanding its operations.
 NYPD helicopters were soon at the scene, reporting on the status of the burning buildings.
 When the buildings collapsed, 23 NYPD officers were killed, along with 37 Port Authority Police Department officers.
 The NYPD helped facilitate the evacuation of civilians out of Lower Manhattan, including approximately 5,000 civilians evacuated by the Harbor Unit to Staten Island and to New Jersey.
 In ensuing days, the police department worked alternating 12-hour shifts to help in the rescue and recovery efforts.

 Coast Guard, maritime industry, individual boat owners

 Immediately after the first attack, the captains and crews of a large number of local boats steamed into the attack zone to assist in evacuation.
 These ships had responded to a request from the U.S. Coast Guard to help evacuate those stranded on Manhattan Island.
 Others, such as the John J. Harvey, provided supplies and water, which became urgently needed after the Towers' collapse severed downtown water mains.
 The Coast Guard Auxiliary helped lead a massive maritime evacuation with estimates of the number of people evacuated by water from Lower Manhattan that day in the eight-hour period following the attacks ranging from 500,000 to 1,000,000.
 Norman Mineta, Secretary of Transportation during the attacks, called the efforts "the largest maritime evacuation conducted in the United States".
 The evacuation was the largest maritime evacuation or "boatlift" in history by most estimates, passing the nine-day evacuation of Dunkirk during World War II.
 As many as 2,000 people injured in the attacks were evacuated by these means.